 Beyond the top-level navigation menu items, it’s common to include a menu of sub-level pages nested underneath.
 When a website visitor hovers the mouse over your navigation menu, these nav items will appear in a dropdown menu.

-You’re almost certainly familiar with this idea, but here’s an example from APEN.
+You’re almost certainly familiar with this idea, but here’s an example from the nonprofit organization APEN.

 The items in these dropdown menus aren’t usually visited as often (and aren’t as important in terms of navigating your site), but they are still significant enough to warrant adding them into a dropdown within the main navigation bar.